|

 from Four Fat Chicks

-and the entire Crime Scene Investigation team.
-Armed with high-powered forensic
+with Grissom, Catherine, and the entire Crime Scene Investigation team.
+Armed

 Features: